-If the temperature is higher than 102˚F (39˚C), you should not use these facilities.
+You should not use facilities with temperatures higher than 102°F (39°C).
 The flow rate of the pump increases as your body temperature rises, and a significant increase can cause the pump to deliver too much medication (overdose), which may cause side effects.

 Do not dive below 33 feet (10 meters).
 Diving lower can damage the pump, requiring replacement surgery.
 Before diving, discuss the effects of high pressure with your doctor.
-As pressure increases, pump flow decreases.
+Pump flow decreases as pressure increases.
 Continuing to increase the pressure may eventually lead to serious injury or death.

 Security devices and metal detectors won’t damage your pump, but the metal in the pump may set them off.
 Reduce chances of setting off a security device alarm by not lingering around or leaning on security screening devices in stores or the airport.
 If you do set off a device, show your Medtronic Device ID card to security personnel.